ilya-zlobintsev/LACT/docs/CONFIG.md

         name: vkcube
         # Process arguments.
 Not required.
         args: --my-arg
+    # Hooks that run when the profile is activated or deactivated
+    hooks:
+      activated: echo foo >> /tmp/log
+      deactivated: echo bar >> /tmp/log

 # Current profile to be used.
 Does not have effect when `auto_switch_profiles` is used.
 # Omit this option or set to `null` to use the default profile (settings in the top-level `gpus` entry).